Abhijñā: Enumerations of special knowledges

-The three knowledges are mentioned in numerous discourses including the Maha-Saccaka Sutta (MN 36) in which the Buddha describes obtaining each of these three knowledges on the first, second and third watches respectively of the night of his enlightenment.
-These forms of knowledge typically are listed as arising after the attainment of the fourth jhana.
+Richard Gombrich argues that the Buddhist use of tevijjā is "an example of the Buddha's revalorization of terms".
+For Brahmins, "three knowledges" referred to mastery of the Rg, Sama, and Yajur Vedas.
+Gombrich notes that in early Buddhist texts, the Buddha "redefined the three salvific knowledges as knowledge of one's former births, knowledge of the rebirths of others, and knowledge that one's corruptions had been eliminated".
+Gombrich adds that calling them three knowledges was "surely no accident", since there is "nothing inherently triple" about them.

-While such powers are considered to be indicative of spiritual progress, Buddhism cautions against their indulgence or exhibition since such could divert one from the true path of obtaining suffering's release.
+The three knowledges are mentioned in numerous discourses, including the Mahā-Saccaka Sutta (MN 36), in which the Buddha describes obtaining each of these three knowledges on the first, second and third watches respectively of the night of his enlightenment.
+These forms of knowledge are typically listed as arising after the attainment of the fourth jhāna.

 Parallels in other cultures

 The first five types of Abhijna, are similar to the siddhis of yoga in Hinduism, mentioned in the Bhagavata Purana and by Patanjali: